Unfair business practices

 Businesses are prohibited from acting in an unconscionable manner against their customers and against other businesses.
 That sort of behaviour is known as unconscionable conduct.

 Certain conduct may be unconscionable if it is particularly harsh or oppressive or where one party knowingly exploits the special disadvantage of another.
-Unconscionable conduct is more than just hard commercial bargaining; it means doing what should not be done in good conscience.
+Unconscionable conduct is more than just hard commercial bargaining; it must be against conscience as judged against the norms of society.

 The law sets out a list of factors that courts may consider when deciding whether conduct is unconscionable, including: